 I’m not any better than anyone else – I don’t even want to be that.
 I’m just a little more disciplined and a little more motivated than I was.

 I had never fallen in love – I don’t think I still have.
 The only thing I know is I love myself – more than anyone or anything else that exists – ever.

 Things that didn’t even matter, people I didn’t even know and logic that wasn’t even mine.
 Drove me crazy I didn’t even know why.

 Man!
 What an insane life I had been living.

 So the truth is.
 I don’t give a shit now!
 Let the earth spin around the sun.
-Let your mom bawl you out for not waking up early in the morning or for reasons whatsoever!
-Why should I even care to think about it?
+Let your mom scold you for not waking up early in the morning or for reasons whatsoever!
+Why should I even think about it?